Cipscis/modal/README.md

 You will need to install [Node.js](https://nodejs.org/en/) before using this template.

-1. Click "[Use this template](https://github.com/cipscis/base-package/generate)" to create a new repository based on this one.
+1. Click "[Use this template](https://github.com/cipscis/modal/generate)" to create a new repository based on this one.
 2. Update the `package.json` file to reflect your new package's details.
 3. Update the paths to assets in `index.html` to use your new package's name.
 See [GitHub Pages](#github-pages) for more info.
-	1. You can do a global find/replace for `base-package` and `Base Package`.
+	1. You can do a global find/replace for `modal` and `Modal`.
 	2. If you're not me, you'll also want to do a global find/replace for `cipscis` and replace it with your own GitHub username, and be sure to also update the `author` property in the `package.json`.
 4. Create a `.env` file.
 See [.env](#env-1) for more information.
 5. Run `npm install`.